vokseverk/UmbracoDocs/Reference/Querying/IPublishedContent/Properties.md

 Returns a boolean value representing if the IPublishedContent has a property with the specified alias.

 ###.HasValue(string propertyAlias)
-Retruns a boolean value representing if the IPublishedContent property has had a value set.
+Returns a boolean value representing if the IPublishedContent property has had a value set.

 ###.IsNull(string propertyAlias)
 Returns a boolean value representing if the IPublishedContent property is Null.